Components¶

 Central Cache¶

 The Central Cache provides centralized storage for session-shared data.
+It is accessed by the local node caches.

 Data Structure¶